luillyfe/contacts/Readme.md

 The requests should be made in JSON format.
 The response will also be in JSON format.

+## Security

+It has been added a restriction access to just acept request that includes an API key.
+You must be able to create yours, from the [APIs & Services](https://console.cloud.google.com/apis/dashboard) section in Google Cloud Console.
+When generating the API key, make sure to limit it to just the API in development (Contacts API fro this case).
+[See building secure APIs in Google Cloud](https://medium.com/@luillyfe/securing-cloud-endpoints-with-api-keys-d16c00f77e5c).

 ## Documentation

 For more documentation, please see the following: